awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

 This topic shows you how to deploy the Amazon FSx for Lustre CSI Driver to your Amazon EKS cluster and verify that it works\.
 We recommend using version 0\.3\.0 of the driver\.

 **Note**
-This driver is supported on Kubernetes version 1\.17 and later Amazon EKS clusters and worker nodes\.
+This driver is supported on Kubernetes version 1\.17 and later Amazon EKS clusters and nodes\.
 The driver is not supported on Fargate\.
 Alpha features of the Amazon FSx for Lustre CSI Driver are not supported on Amazon EKS clusters\.
 The driver is in Beta release\.
 It is well tested and supported by Amazon EKS for production use\.
 Support for the driver will not be dropped, though details may change\.
 If the schema or schematics of the driver changes, instructions for migrating to the next version will be provided\.

 For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) project on GitHub\.